50 years of “Waterloo”: How a defeat brought ABBA the ESC victory

 Exciting points duel

 Agnetha, Björn, Benny and Anni-Frid received thunderous applause in the hall for their rousing performance.
 The ten-member jury’s verdict was narrower.
-Each country could award a total of ten points – one per jury member – which were distributed among the participating countries.
+Each country might award a total of ten points – one per jury member – which were distributed among the participating countries.
 The Swedes received two points from Germany.
 There were zero of the Brits who competed with Olivia Newton-John (“Long Live Love”).

 The announcement of the points turned into a crime thriller and a duel between the Swedes and the Italian singer Gigliola Cinquetti (“Si”).
-Only shortly before the end were ABBA the winners with 24 points, because Italy – second place with 18 points – was the last country when the distribution of points was announced and could not give themselves any points.
+Only shortly before the end were ABBA the winners with 24 points, because Italy – second place with 18 points – was the last country when the distribution of points was announced and might not give themselves any points.
 Germany ended up in last place, tied with Portugal, Norway and Switzerland.

 For ABBA, the appearance meant the career boost he had hoped for.
 The single “Waterloo” conquered the charts worldwide.
 The album of the same name became the best-selling album in Sweden to date and reached number six in Germany.
 It was the start of a global career – even in Britain, which was initially skeptical.
 Today, thousands of visitors in London see the spectacular hologram show “ABBA Voyage” and the ABBA musical “Mamma Mia” every week.